Gregg Wallis: Coaching career

+Head coach at Grand Canyon

 Stankiewicz departed Grand Canyon for USC on July 3, 2022, and Wallis was hired as Grand Canyon's head coach five days later.
 Several coveted GCU players who had entered the transfer portal — including shortstop Jacob Wilson who was playing with USA Baseball's Collegiate National Team and 2022 Western Athletic Conference Pitcher of the Year Daniel Avitia — announced their return to GCU within days of Wallis' hiring.

 In his first season as head coach, Wallis led Grand Canyon to its third consecutive WAC regular-season championship and was named the WAC Coach of the Year.
 He repeated both of these feats in his second season in 2024 in addition to winning the program's first D-I NCAA tournament game and advancing to the program's first regional final.

+GCU parted ways with Wallis on March 27, 2026.

+Head coach at UC Riverside

+Wallis was named UC Riverside's head coach on July 2, 2026.